shawndacosta/G20-AI-PROJECT/README.md

 ## 🔍 Key Takeaways
 - The *Random Forest* model provided the best performance, achieving strong accuracy on most price ranges.
 - Location remains the most influential factor in price prediction, justifying the use of state encoding and city target encoding.
 - The *interactive interface* greatly improves usability, enabling real-time predictions without requiring direct interaction with the model or code.

+## 📉 Model Accuracy Across Price Ranges

+One important insight from our experiments is that prediction accuracy varies depending on house price range.

+### ✅Good accuracy on affordable and mid-range houses
+- These houses are *much more common* in the dataset
+- The model has thousands of similar examples to learn from
+- Their features (size, location, bedrooms, etc.) follow *more stable patterns*
+- Prices vary within a smaller range, making errors less significant

+### ⚠  Lower precision for luxury or unique properties
+- Luxury properties represent *less than 1% of the dataset*
+- They are extremely diverse (unique architecture, huge land, premium locations)
+- Prices fluctuate widely even within the same city
+- Small mistakes in features can lead to large errors in final price
+- The model cannot learn rare or unique cases as well as common ones

+As a result:
+- A *±15,000$ error* on a 200,000$ house is normal and quite good
+- But a *±150,000$ error* on a 2,000,000$ house is also expected
+  because the variability of luxury markets is naturally much higher

+This behavior is typical of real estate models and reflects the underlying distribution of the data, not a flaw in the algorithm.

 ## 🚧 Limitations
 While effective, the system still faces challenges: